 We also start each individual lesson with a recall or recap of previous learning with between two and four questions to allow children to show what they already know.
+Increasingly teachers also use low stakes retrieval activities to aid recall and develop children's long term memory.

-We share the learning objective very clearly with the children at the start of each lesson so they are able to assess their own progress within at the end of the lesson.
+We share the learning objective very clearly with the children at the start of each lesson so they can assess their own progress within at the end of the lesson.